clairek09/MIC/Modules/M04-load-balancing-non-https-traffic-azure/includes/5-explore-azure-traffic-manager.md

 The example and diagrams below illustrate the combining of the **Performance** and **Weighted** traffic-routing methods in nested profiles.

-### Example: Combining 'Performance' and 'Weighted' traffic routing methods using nested profiles
+### Example: combining 'performance' and 'weighted' traffic routing methods using nested profiles

 Suppose that you deployed an application in the following Azure regions: West US, West Europe, and East Asia.
 You use the **Performance** traffic-routing method to distribute traffic to the region closest to the user.